How To Delete All Messages in Discord

 - Select Add to Discord and authorize the bot to work on your server.

-- Select the channel you want to clone.
+- Right-click on the channel you want to clone.

 - Rename the cloned channel if you wish.